IT Billing for FinOps explained

 Consumption isn’t billed natively

-Here, IT billing is essential because it creates unit economics for environments that don’t bill you natively:
+Here, IT billing is essential because it creates unit economics for environments that don’t bill you natively.
+Organizations can:

 -